AssassinUKG/Bash_alias/README.md

 ```

-Add this to your .bashrc, then source it after
+Add this to your .bashrc or .bash_profile, then source it after
 ```
 source ~/.bashrc
 ```